 - The nail changes color and this could be any number of colors, depending upon the severity of the infection, including yellow, white, grey, brown or black.

-- The nails becomes powdery on the surface.
+- The nails become powdery on the surface.

 These toe infection symptoms are disconcerting enough; however, if you notice any pus or redness, puffiness, swelling or pain, you have a very serious infection and you should go to the nearest medical clinic immediately.

-There are a few common types of fungal nail infections, including Distal subungual onychomycosis which is caused by dermatophytes which affects both the nail as well as the underlying skin.
-This type of fungus is responsible for about 90% of the toe nail infections.
+There are a few common types of fungal nail infections, including Distal subungual onychomycosis which is caused by dermatophytes which affect both the nail as well as the underlying skin.
+This type of fungus is responsible for about 90% of the toenail infections.

-The next most common infection is white superficial onychomychosis which affects the surface of the nail.
-It can create white spots or streaking on the surface of the nail, a powdery nail surface with discoloration.
+The next most common infection is white superficial onychomycosis which affects the surface of the nail.
+It can create white spots or streak on the surface of the nail, a powdery nail surface with discoloration.
 The nail does not separate from the skin below the nail.

 Certain people are much more susceptible to these kinds of infections, including people who suffer from diabetes, HIV, people with poor circulation, cancer, males, people over 60 years of age and those who take immunosuppressive drugs.